 - Warmth in fixtures, and

-I’m sure there’s plenty more, but let’s start by taking a closer look at each of my key bathroom decor trends above and I’ll show you some examples I’ve gathered to illustrate each idea.
+No doubt there’s more, but let’s start by taking a closer look at each of my key bathroom decor trends above.

 Using unexpected materials in unexpected ways